zachhardesty7/tamper-monkey-scripts-collection/README.md

 - [Binance][binance]
   - Add text to display current amounts of crypto in approx. USD value ![balance line with USD conversion][binance-img-bal]
   - Add chart.js pie chart to display distribution of portfolio holdings ![pie chart of ratios][binance-img-pie]
-  - Add a few extra options for percent of holding to buy or sell ![view of extra option][binance-img-exchange]
 - [Harvest][harvest]
   - Display pre-tax income based on clocked hours, must update with pay rate, defaults to \$16 / hour ![conversion next to hours worked][harvest-img]
 - [Soundcloud][soundcloud]
   - Add seamless download button that uses an external service for any track ![soundcloud external download button][soundcloud-img]
 - [Google Docs][gdocs]
   - Center document on screen and prevent horizontal scrolling
-  - Add a status bar at the bottom of the page to track word count and settings inside of the script to control excluding quotes, parenthesis, brackets, etc from count
   - Separate count for seeing word count of selected text ![footer count][docs-img]
 - Google Search
   - simple script that hides the "People also search for" prompt that sometimes appears when returning to the same search results